How to Make Wooden Snowflakes

-Learn how to make wooden snowflakes to hang on your walls this winter season to create unique, festive decor
+Learn how to make wooden snowflakes to hang on your walls this holiday season to create unique, festive decor.

 Layer the boards together at roughly 60-degree angles.
 Glue together with wood glue, clamp in the center, and allow to dry.